-Options are available to electronically prepare and file your partnership tax return.
+Options are available to electronically prepare and file your S corporation tax return.
 Electronic filing is a secure, fast and easy way to file.
 For more information, go to our website at www.revenue.state.mn.us.

 Before You File